 Showing the single result

-Ramona Gonzales was one of the early potters, along with Maria Martinez, to help promote the black-on-black pottery of San Ildefonso pueblo.
-She was the step-mother of Blue Corn & Lorenzo Gonzales and the mother-in-law of Rose Gonzales, whom she taught to make pottery.
-Her innovative pottery included not only black-on-black ware but also more intricate polychrome and red-on-red painted vessels.
-Her work is among the most difficult to find, as she signed her pieces for such a short time before her passing in 1934.
-Her innovative style continues in her descendants such as Tse-Pe Gonzales (1940-2000) and Russell Sanchez.
+Ramona Gonzales was one of the early potters, along with Maria Martinez; she helped promote the black-on-black pottery of San Ildefonso Pueblo.
+She was the stepmother of Blue Corn & Lorenzo Gonzales and the mother-in-law of Rose Gonzales, whom she taught to make pottery.
+Her innovative pottery included black-on-black ware and more intricate polychrome and red-on-red painted vessels.
+Her work is among the most difficult to find, as she signed her pieces briefly before passing in 1934.
+Her innovative style continues in her descendants, such as Tse-Pe Gonzales (1940-2000) and Russell Sanchez.